kanoa20/kanoa20.github.io/docs/lessons-learned/process.md

 During the **build** and **launch** phase, we should always plan balance in our sprints and release milestones to prevent technical and operational debt from compounding into an insurmountible issue in the future.
 Remember...launching a feature is the starting line, not the finish line.

 1. For any release (major, minor, patch), we should _always_ have a go/no-go checklist that includes integration and load tests, security reviews and rollback plans
-2. For major and minor releases, we should always plan to refactor tech debt and augment operational processes to preserve the sanity of our future selves
+2. For major and minor releases, we should plan to refactor tech debt (e.g. monolithic code) and augment operational processes (e.g. deployment pipelines) to preserve the sanity of our future selves
+3. For major release cycles, we should plan to release several small iterations to internal or customer-facing beta programs that can help collect early feedback that can inform future roadmap decisions

-3. My guidelines: I expect only 25% of the work completed in a sprint to be actual design and development.
-This is due to the fact that a good engineering manager will always estimate ~2x the effort to deliver a feature.
+I'd like to leave you with my guidelines for managing a sprint.
+I expect only 25% of the work completed in a sprint to be actual design and development.
+This is due to the fact that an experienced engineering manager will usually estimate ~2x the effort to deliver a feature.
 On top of that, my estimate for each sprint is 50% for the feature, 25% for bug bashes and user-level testing, and 25% for support, tech debt and process improvements.

 ---